adnope/Arch-hyprland/README.md

-# My hyprland config for a fresh Arch installation
+# My minimal system setup with Hyprland for a fresh Arch installation.

 ![](assets/preview.png)